 The Pupil Premium is government money designed to help disadvantaged children and young people do well at school.
 The funding is allocated to schools for children from Reception to Year 11 who have registered for free school meals in the last six years, are in care or have parents in the Armed Forces.
-In 2015/16 the funding allocated is £1320 per child and £1900 for Looked After Children.
+The funding allocated is £1320 per child and £2300 for Looked After Children.

 How is it spent?

 We will be talking to parents and carers of children receiving the funding, asking for their ideas on what will most help.
 Some children will already be doing well in English, maths and other subjects.
 But there may be things we can do to stretch then further, to help them aim high, or to build their confidence.

 Some children may need financial help so that they can take part in trips and activities.
 If children are below age related expectations in English, maths and other subjects, we may arrange for them to have special small group or one-to-one teaching.
 We call these ‘intervention programmes’.
 We choose the classroom approaches and intervention programmes that research shows work.
 (E.g. the Sutton Trust research.)
 We spend some of the money on training for staff to make sure they are up to date with the latest knowledge about what works for disadvantaged children/young people.